 The WFEDD operates under the auspice of the Wasatch Front Regional Council (WFRC) – a public organization established under state-enabling legislation for the creation of multi-jurisdictional area-wide planning.
 The WFEDD received federal designation as an economic development district from the US Department of Commerce’s Economic Development Administration (EDA) in August of 2014.
 The WFEDD is financially supported by our member counties and the US Economic Development Administration.

-For additional information regarding the WFEDD, please contact Scott Hess.
+For additional information regarding the WFEDD, please contact Marcia White.

 Header photo courtesy of the Utah Governor’s Office of Economic Development.